 This document may not be reproduced, transmitted, or copied in any form without the prior written consent of Trans-Cal Industries, Inc. The data contained herein is subject to change without notice.
-Trans-Cal Industries hereby grants permission to download one copy of this manual and any subsequent revision, provided that electronic or printed copy contains this complete copyright notice.
-Trans-Cal Industries explicitly prohibits any unauthorized commercial distribution of this manual or any revision thereto.

-Limitations Please Note:
+Please Note:

-It is the responsibility of the installer of this equipment, within a specified type or class of aircraft, to determine that the aircraft operating conditions are within TSO or ETSO standards.
+It is the responsibility of the installer of this equipment, within a specified type or class of aircraft, to determine that the aircraft operating conditions are within TSO standards.
 DO-160E lightning induced transient susceptibility tests were not conducted on this device and it is the responsibility of the installing agency to substantiate compliance with FAR25.1316.

-Advisory Circular AC20-136A provides guidance related to the protection of aircraft electrical systems from the effects of lightning.
+Advisory Circular AC20-136 provides guidance related to the protection of aircraft electrical systems from the effects of lightning.

-© 2012 by Trans-Cal Industries, Inc. 16141 Cohasset Street Van Nuys, CA 91406 818/787-1221 800/423-2913 x400 Tech Support FAX 818/787-8916 E-Mail: support@trans-cal.com www.trans-cal.com
+© 2008 by Trans-Cal Industries, Inc. 16141 Cohasset Street Van Nuys, CA 91406 www.trans-cal.com

+818/787-1221 800/423-2913 x400 Tech Support FAX 818/787-8916

+E-Mail: support@trans-cal.com